-- 1. When will I receive my admit card?
-Admit Card can only be downloaded from the zonal GATE websites from 18th December 2013.
-Admit Cards will NOT be sent by post. - 2.
-Is the Admit card alone sufficient to gain entry to the exam?
-No. Bring the Admit Card at the test center along with at least one original (not photocopied/scanned copy) and valid (not expired) photo identification, whose details have been entered while filling the application.
+1. When will I receive my admit card?

+Admit Card can ONLY be downloaded from the zonal GATE websites from 17th December 2014.
+Admit Cards will NOT be sent by post.

+2. Is the Admit card alone sufficient to gain entry to the exam?

+NO. Bring the Admit Card at the test center along with at least one original (not photocopied/scanned copy) and valid (not expired) photo identification, whose details have been entered while filling the application.
 ONLY one of the following photo identifications is permitted: Driving license, Passport, PAN Card, Voter ID, Aadhaar UID, College ID, Employee Identification Card, or a Notarized Affidavit with Photo, Signature, Date of Birth and Residential Address.
 Photocopies of the identification document are not acceptable.
 Candidates will not be permitted to take the exam if the original and valid photo identification is not presented.

-7.3 GATE 2014 Exam
+7.3 GATE 2015 Exam

 1. For how many GATE papers can I apply?

-A candidate can apply for only ONE of the 22 papers listed in the GATE 2014 Brochure or GATE website.
+A candidate can apply for only ONE of the 22 papers listed in the GATE INFORMATION BROCHURE or GATE website.
 The choice of the appropriate paper is the responsibility of the candidate.
 Some guidelines in this respect are suggested below.

-- A. The candidate is expected to appear in a paper appropriate to the discipline of his/her qualifying degree. - B. The candidate is, however, free to choose any paper according to his/her admission plan, keeping in mind the eligibility criteria of the institutions in which he/she wishes to seek admission. - 2.
-After submission of application, am I permitted to change my GATE Examination Paper and Examination City?
+- 1. The candidate is expected to appear in a paper appropriate to the discipline of his/her qualifying degree. - 2.
+The candidate is, however, free to choose any paper according to his/her admission plan, keeping in mind the eligibility criteria of the institutions in which he/she wishes to seek admission

+2. After submission of application, am I permitted to change my GATE Examination Paper and Examination City?

 Requests for change of GATE Examination paper after the submission of Application Form will not be considered.
-However, requests for change of examination city will be accepted till November 20, 2013 with a fee of ₹ 400/- to be paid in the form of a demand draft in favour of "Chairman GATE 2014", payable at the city of the respective Zonal GATE Office.
-Please send this DD to the zonal GATE office where you have sent the application form. - 3.
-Will I be provided with any white paper for rough work and calculations during the test?
-Blank white papers or a white paper notepad will be provided to the candidate for rough work.
-However, these papers/pads have to be returned after the examination. - 4.
-Am I allowed to leave the examination hall during the test?
+However, requests for change of examination city will be accepted till 21st November, 2014 with a fee of ₹400/-(four hundred only) to be paid in the form of a Demand Draft (DD) in favor of "Chairman, GATE 2015", payable at the city of the respective Zonal GATE Office.
+Please send this DD to the zonal GATE office where you have sent the application form.

+3. Will I be provided with any white paper for rough work and calculations during the test?

+A scribble pad will be provided to the candidate that can be used to do the rough work.
+The candidate has to return the scribble pad after the examination.

+4. Am I allowed to leave the examination hall during the test?

 NO. Candidates will NOT be allowed to leave the examination hall for any reason during the test.
-Candidates can leave the examination hall only after the closure of the test at the scheduled end of examination in a session. - 5.
-What items are not permitted to be brought with me inside the examination hall?
-Electronic diary, mobile phone and any such electronic or communication gadgets, printed matter, blank papers, clip boards and log-tables will not be allowed inside the examination hall. - 6.
-Can I use a calculator during the examination?
-Yes.
-In GATE-2014 you are permitted to use a scientific calculator without data connectivity. - 7.
-Will there be any arrangement at the test center for the safe keeping of my personal items such as mobile phone?
-No such arrangements is possible at the test center, hence, you are advised not to bring these items with you to the examination venue. - 8.
-Since the website mentions that the GATE-2014 examination will be computer based online test, like some other online examinations do I get to see my score immediately?
-Does a question that appears on the screen depends upon the correctness of my answer to the previous question?
-No. In GATE-2014 examination, as soon as the candidate logs in for the test at the test centre, a fixed set of questions belonging to that particular paper appear on the screen, either one after another or all together, depending upon the candidate's wish.
-The candidate has to answer the questions (consisting of a combination of multiple choice type and numerical answer type questions) using the mouse and a numerical keypad.
-The candidate's responses will be stored securely and will be evaluated at later stage.
-The results will only be known as per the schedule mentioned under Important Dates. - 9.
-After the completion of the application process, and getting my application accepted, I find from the detailed examination schedule given in the GATE website that, for my paper examination will be held in multiple sessions.
-Can I select the session in which I would like to write the examination?
-No. A candidate has no choice as far as the session is concerned in case of multisession papers.
-Session allotment will be done by GATE on a random basis.
+Candidates are allowed to leave the computer laboratory where the exam will be conducted only after the closure of the test at the scheduled end of examination in a session.

+5. What items are not permitted to be brought with me inside the examination venue?

+Electronic diary, mobile phone, and any such electronic gadgets, blank papers, clip boards and log-tables will not be allowed in the examination venue.

+6. Can I use a calculator during the examination?

+NO. During the online GATE 2015 examination, all candidates will be provided with an online scientific calculator which has to be used to answer the questions.

+7. Will there be any arrangement at the test center for the safe keeping of my personal items such as my mobile phone?

+NO. Such arrangements will not be possible at the test center.